-There is a wide literature investigating the asymptotic convex rearrangements of random processes.
 Although a rigourous study is not trivial, it is possible to understand better the convex rearrangement machinery in the case of the Wiener process.
-Take $X$ a standard Brownian motion on $[0,1]$, with $X_{n}$ its piece-wise linear interpolation on $\left\{\frac{k}{n};~0\leq k \leq n\right\}$, normalised by $\sqrt{n}$ to avoid the divergence of its derivative.
-For each $n$, $X_{n}$ is differentiable a.e., and the image of Lebesgue measure $\lambda_{1}$ under the renormalised derivative is written $\mu_{n}=\lambda_{1} \left(\frac{1}{\sqrt{n}}X_{n}'\right)^{-1}$.
-The independence of increments implies that $\mu_{n}$ is the empirical measure of $n$ independent normal variables, and it is clear that it will converge weakly to the normal distribution $\gamma_{1}$.
-It will be rigourously proven later, in theorem \ref{ThmCty} why this implies that the asymptotic convex rearrangement of $X$ on $]0,1[$ is the Lorenz curve $GL_{1}$, defined as the unique convex function with gradient distribution $\gamma_{1}$.
+Take $X$ a standard Brownian motion on $[0,1]$, with $X_{n}$ its piece-wise linear interpolation on $\left\{\frac{k}{n};~0\leq k \leq n\right\}$, normalized by $\sqrt{n}$ to avoid the divergence of the increments.
+For each $n$, $X_{n}$ is differentiable a.e., and the image of Lebesgue measure $\lambda_{1}$ under the renormalized derivative is written The independence of increments implies that $\mu_{n}$ is the empirical distribution of $n$ independent normal variables, and it is clear that it converges weakly to the normal distribution $\gamma_{1}$.
+It is rigorously proven later, in Theorem \ref{ThmCty}, why this implies that the asymptotic convex rearrangement of $X$ on $]0,1[$ is the Lorenz curve $GL_{1}$, defined as the unique convex function with gradient distribution $\gamma_{1}$.
 Davydov and Vershik \cite{DV} obtained the strongest result, namely the uniform convergence of $\|\frac{1}{\sqrt{n}}\mathfrak{C}X_{n}-GL_{1}\|_\infty$ to $0$ with probability $1$.

 A lot of similar results are obtained with processes that have stationary increments, or are stable, see the survey \cite{DZ}.
-Azais and Wschebor \cite{AW} also showed that, for $X$ in a certain class of Gaussian processes, if instead of a piece-wise linear approximation, one chooses for $X_n$ a regularisation of $X$ by a convolution kernel, then $X$ admits the same asymptotic convex rearrangement, namely the generalised Lorenz curve $GL_{1}$.
-In this case, the asymptotic convex rearrangement of $f$ seems unambiguous, modulo the multiplication by a non-zero constant, in the sense that it does not depend on the approximation method.
-We will see in section \ref{sec:ex} that it is not the case for most multivariate random fields. \\
+Azais and Wschebor \cite{AW} also showed that, for $X$ in a certain class of Gaussian processes, if instead of a piece-wise linear approximation, one chooses for $X_n$ a regularization of $X$ by a convolution kernel, then $X$ admits the same asymptotic convex rearrangement, namely the generalized Lorenz curve $GL_{1}$.
+In this case, the asymptotic convex rearrangement of $f$ seems unambiguous, up to the multiplication by a non-zero constant, in the sense that it does not depend on the approximation method.
+We will see in Section \ref{sec:ex} that it is not the case for anisotropic multivariate random fields. \\